-- (1) Large trees must have a minimum caliper size of 2.0 inches at the time of installation; - (2) Small trees must have a minimum caliper size of 1.5 inches at the time of installation; and - (3) Evergreen trees must have a minimum height of 6 feet at the time of installation.
+- (1) Large trees must be deciduous and have, with a minimum caliper size of 2.0 inches and a minimum height of 12 feet at the time of installation; - (2) Medium trees must have a minimum caliper size of 2 inches and a minimum height of 8 feet at the time of installation. - (2)(3) Small trees must have a minimum caliper size of 1.5 inches and a minimum height of 6 feet at the time of installation; and. - (3)(4) Evergreen trees must have a minimum height of 6 feet at the time of installation.

 b.
-Overhead Power-Lines
+Overhead Lines

-Trees to be installed below overhead power-lines must be selected from the list of small trees specified inon the recommended and prohibited species list or be otherwise expressly approved by the land use administrator.
+Trees to be installed below overhead lines must be selected from the list of small trees specified on the recommended and prohibited speciestree list or be otherwise expressly approved by the land use administrator.